- Contact Us

 2021 – Charon A. Pierson PhD, GNP-BC, FAAN

-Forty new AANP Fellows will be inducted at the 2022 AANP National Conference in Orlando, Florida, on June 23.
+FAANP will induct 63 new AANP Fellows at the 2023 AANP National Conference in New Orleans, Louisiana, on June 22.
 Learn more about the FAANP program and the invaluable contributions these NP leaders have made to patient health.